-This ESMP should be part of the contract that the BC-3 will sign with the Contractor(s) for implementation of the planned activities in BC-3 in 2021.
-The Contractor is obligated to perform all proposed preventive or mitigation environmental and social measures in this plan and to keep the evidence of any documents related to applying these measures (e.g., letter asking the municipality for disposal of inert waste, records on OHS information session performed for all workers before start of activities, all developed EHS plans, etc.).
-An OHS information session should be organized by the Contract or for all workers prior start the project activities and prior any specific tasks with high health risks.
+This ESMP should be part of the contract that the office of Road Safety and Transport Authority (RSTA) and e-vehicle Project Management Unit (PMU) will sign with the Contractor(s) for implementation of the planned activities (Activity No. 2) mentioned in this ESMP in 2023.
+The Contractor/Worker is obligated to perform all proposed preventive or mitigation environmental and social measures in this plan and to keep the evidence of any documents related to applying these measures.
+The Contractor should organize an OHS information session for all workers prior to the start of the project activities and prior to any specific tasks with high health risks.